moh-afifi/e-commerce/README.md

 - Potential Drawbacks:

-    1- Flutter apps have high perfromance but not as high as native apps (However, the difference is not big).
+    1- Flutter apps have high performance but not as high as native apps (However, the difference is not big).

     2- Flutter uses Dart which is not widely used as many other languages.